Aquamarine278/ai-case-study/README.md

    - **Development**: AI systems that can generate new data similar to the training data, such as images, text, and music.
    - **Models**: Generative Adversarial Networks (GANs) and Variational Autoencoders (VAEs).

+History of AI development shows decades of steady advances as training computation has increased, you can read more about it [here](https://www.weforum.org/agenda/2022/12/how-ai-developed-whats-next-digital-transformation/) .

 ### Major Companies in the AI Field

 - **Google AI / DeepMind**: Known for advancements in deep learning, reinforcement learning, and AI ethics.